sadeghhosseinzadeh/R-for-Econometrics/README.md

 # R-for-Econometrics

 R Programming Section for Econometrics
-Advanced Econometrics I with Prof. Mehrara
+Advanced Econometrics I with Professor.
+Mehrara
 By Sadegh Hossein Zadeh, TA of the Course
 Contact: sadeghhosseinzadehba@gmail.com